awsdocs/amazon-redshift-management-guide/doc_source/serverless-billing.md

 + **Writing explicit transactions** \- It's important as a best practice to end transactions\.
 If you don't end or roll back an open transaction, Amazon Redshift Serverless continues to use RPUs\.
 For example, if you write an explicit `BEGIN TRAN`, it's important to have corresponding `COMMIT` and `ROLLBACK` statements\.
 + **Cancelled queries** \- If you run a query and cancel it before it finishes, you are still billed for the time the query ran\.
 + **Scaling** \- The Amazon Redshift Serverless instance may initiate scaling for handling periods of higher load, in order to maintain consistent performance\.
 Your Amazon Redshift Serverless billing includes both base compute and scaled capacity at the same RPU rate\.
 + **Scaling down** \- Amazon Redshift Serverless scales up from its base RPU capacity to handle periods of higher load\.
 It some cases, RPU capacity can remain at a higher setting for a period after query load falls\.
 We recommend that you set maximum RPU hours in the console to guard against unexpected cost\.
-For more information, see [Billing for Amazon Redshift Serverless](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-billing.html)\.
 + **System tables** \- When you query a system table, the query time is billed\.
 + **Redshift Spectrum** \- When you have Amazon Redshift Serverless, and you run queries, there isn't a separate charge for data\-lake queries\.
 For queries on data stored in Amazon S3, the charge is the same, by transaction time, as queries on local data\.
 + **Federated queries** \- Federated queries are charged in terms of RPUs used over a specific time interval, in the same manner as queries on the data warehouse or data lake\.